RequestNetwork/requestNetwork/packages/advanced-logic/specs/advanced-logic-specs-0.1.0-DRAFT.md

 Example:

-- When a bitcoin transaction reaches the address given in `payeeAdress`, consider this transaction as payment for this request
+- When a bitcoin transaction reaches the address given in `payeeAddress`, consider this transaction as payment for this request

 ### Actions implementation